buggyrace/buggy-race-about/docs/races/custom-player/index.md

 {: .note}
-If you are also [building your own race-runner](../custom-runner) then you can put anything you want in the race file for your customn race-player to consume.
+If you are also [building your own race-runner](../custom-runner) then you can put anything you want in the race file for your custom race-player to consume.
 You need to keep the parts that the race-server uses intact (the buggies' `position` for example is used when uploading results), but any new fields will be ignored.
 The server does not inspect anything in the `events` object.